 Many marathoners prepare for a life-changing race by first signing on for a few qualifying and tune-up races.

-These also-ran races are every bit as important as the marathon itself and are the best way to test your training in a race environment and make sure that you are in tip-top shape for the big day.
+These tune-up races are every bit as important as the marathon itself and are the best way to test your training in a race environment and make sure that you are in tip-top shape for the big day.

-For Marathon Maniacs, it’s two or three months of 5-7 hour runs and day-long runs.
+For marathon maniacs, it’s two or three months of 5-7 hour runs and day-long runs.
 Even for what is supposed to be a fun run, it’s months of slogging.
 And finally, even your race day can take up a good deal of time, not to mention the time spent on travel and recovery.

 It’s easy to forget how much time you’ve invested in training when you’re swimming in the pool, racing that long run, or logging your miles.
-But once you’re finished with a training cycle, be it a 4-month marathon training schedule or a 6-week half-marathon cycle, it’s easy to talk yourself out of continuing.

 Running Shoes and Gear